dyunis/biased_asr/README.md

 ### Dataset
-my treated copy of WSJ is located at `/share/data/speech/Data/dyunis/data/wsj_espnet`, copy to scratch before starting training (this should be in the training code already with `safe_cptree`)
+my treated copy of WSJ is located at `/share/data/speech/Data/dyunis/data/wsj_espnet`, copy to scratch before starting training (this is done in the training code already with `safe_cptree`)

 see `main()` in `train.py` for more path info

+the balanced and imbalanced datasets are inside the WSJ directory at `5050_buckets`, `8020_buckets` and `2080_buckets`, where the first number is the proportion of female speakers, and the second is the proportion of male

 ### TODO:
 - David: